developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Security Configuration - Instant Screen Lock on Power Key

-This Managed Configuration allows an Administrator using an EMM to specify what happens when the Power Key on the device is used to turn the device off, especially whether the device will be locked, requiring it to be unlocked by entering a PIN or password, if one is specified.
+This Managed Configuration allows an Administrator using an EMM to specify what happens when the Power Key on the device is used to turn the device off, especially whether the device is locked, requiring it to be unlocked by entering a PIN or password, if one is specified.

-- When the value ***Off*** is chosen, then turning the device off using the Power Key will be handled the same as when the device times out and turns itself off automatically.
-In such a case, if device remains off for longer than value set using the Managed Configuration **Security Configuration - Screen Lock Timeout**, then when it is turned back on, the device will be locked, requiring whatever unlock action is set using the Managed Configuration **Security Configuration - Screen Lock Type**.
+- When the value ***Off*** is chosen, then turning the device off using the Power Key is handled the same as when the device times out and turns itself off automatically.
+In such a case, if device remains off for longer than value set using the Managed Configuration **Security Configuration - Screen Lock Timeout**, then when it is turned back on, the device is locked, requiring whatever unlock action is set using the Managed Configuration **Security Configuration - Screen Lock Type**.

-- When the value ***On*** is chosen, then turning the device off using the Power Key will be handled differently than when the device times out and turns itself off automatically, specifically the device will become locked "instantly" when turned off using the Power Key.
-In such a case, no matter how long the device remains off, when it is turned back on, the device will be locked, requiring whatever unlock action is set using the Managed Configuration **Security Configuration - Screen Lock Type**.
+- When the value ***On*** is chosen, then turning the device off using the Power Key is handled differently than when the device times out and turns itself off automatically, specifically the device will become locked "instantly" when turned off using the Power Key.
+In such a case, no matter how long the device remains off, when it is turned back on, the device is locked, requiring whatever unlock action is set using the Managed Configuration **Security Configuration - Screen Lock Type**.